awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 **AWS Config rules:** [https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-read-prohibited.html](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-read-prohibited.html), [https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-write-prohibited.html](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-write-prohibited.html)

 CloudTrail logs a record of every API call made in your account\.
 These log files are stored in an S3 bucket\.
-Security Hub recommends that the S3 bucket policy, or access control list \(ACL\), applied to the S3 bucket that CloudTrail logs to prevents public access to the CloudTrail logs\.
+CIS recommends that the S3 bucket policy, or access control list \(ACL\), applied to the S3 bucket that CloudTrail logs to prevents public access to the CloudTrail logs\.
 Allowing public access to CloudTrail log content might aid an adversary in identifying weaknesses in the affected account's use or configuration\.

 To run this check, Security Hub first uses custom logic to look for the S3 bucket where your CloudTrail logs are stored\.
 It then uses the AWS Config managed rules to check that bucket is publicly accessible\.